2020PB/police-brutality/reports/Nebraska.md

 * https://twitter.com/greg_doucette/status/1268772480153460736

-### Reporter shows tear gas canister fired at him by police | May 31st
+### Reporter shows tear gas canister fired at him by police | 2021-05-31

 A reporter posted a picture of a tear gas canister, allegedly used in Lincoln protests.
 In the tweet, he states he and his photographer were tear gassed twice by police.